 - and a pointed long piece of wood such as a chopstick for combing out the roots with care.

-When you buy your tools for Bonsai gardening, you may decide to purchase these individually or look for a small kit with all important tools included.
+When you buy your tools for Bonsai gardening, you may decide to purchase these individually or look for a small kit with all the important tools included.
 Costs tend to vary significantly, but it is common sense that you buy good quality tools within your preferred budget.
-Cheaper tools made of low-quality materials and poorly-constructed may only deteriorate quickly.
+Cheaper tools made of low-quality materials and poorly constructed may only deteriorate quickly.
 In case cheap scissors lose their edges, you will need to sharpen them frequently, and this can take a huge amount of your time.

 Something like this would be great for getting started: